adequatica/api-testing/README.md

-# API Testing with TypeScript
+# API Testing with TypeScript, Jest, and Got

 ## Stack